cloud-annotations/cloud-annotations/README.md

 #### Windows
 1. Download the [binary](https://github.com/cloud-annotations/training/releases/download/v1.2.29/cacli_windows_x86_64.exe).
-2. Rename it to `cacli.exe`
+1. Rename it to `cacli.exe`.
-3. `cd` to the directory where it was downloaded
+1. `cd` to the directory where it was downloaded.
-4. Run `cacli --version` to check that it's working
+1. Run `cacli --version` to check that it's working.

 > **(Optional)** Add cacli.exe to your `PATH` to access it from any location.